The Norwegian Institute of Philology

 Telephone: +47 954 01 754

 The Norwegian Institute of Philology (PHI) was founded in March 2003 as an international research center based in Oslo.
-The purpose of PHI is to conduct and organise research within the various fields of comparative and historical philology, with special reference to palaeography and conservation, textual criticism, interpretation, translation, and comparative conceptual history.
+The purpose of PHI is to conduct research within the various fields of comparative and historical philology, with special reference to palaeography and conservation, textual criticism, interpretation, translation, and comparative conceptual history.
 The institute also offers a comprehensive program of language instruction and methodological training for students of classical languages and historical philology.

 Read more about the Norwegian Institute of Philology and the tradition of historical philology in Norway (document in Norwegian).